Long-Range Planning

 “And since she has to eat enough good food for herself and her baby, that is why the baby is in a separate, special place.”

-"When I have a baby, it will be Sonic!" (e.g. "the Hedgehog".)
-My spontaneous outburst of laughter must have made him realize that this was somewhat out of the realm of possibility, because he immediately countered with, "No, no!
-When I have a baby..." and trailed off into thought for a moment.
+“When I have a baby, it will be Sonic!”
+(As in, "the Hedgehog".)
+My spontaneous outburst of laughter must have made him realize that this was somewhat out of the realm of possibility, because he immediately countered with, “No, no!
+When I have a baby...” and trailed off into thought for a moment.

-"Well, your only real options that you know in advance are 'boy' or 'girl'," I prompted, waiting in delighted anticipation to see where his train of thought would go next.
-He did not disappoint.
-(Why is my seven-year-old naming his future children already?!)
+“Well, your only real options that you know in advance are 'boy' or 'girl',” I prompted, waiting in delighted anticipation to see where his train of thought would go next.

-"When I have a girl, I'm going to call her..."--pause to think some more--"'Eve'!"
+“When I have a girl, I'm going to call her...”—pause to think some more—“Eve!”

-"That's a good name," I smiled.
+“That's a good name.”
+I smiled.

-"And a boy will be 'Jonah'!"
+“And a boy will be Jonah!”
 He really seemed to be getting into this.

-"Oh...
-'Eve and Jonah' sounds good," I replied.
+“Oh...
+Eve and Jonah sound good,” I replied.

-"And a girl will be 'Beauty'!" he said.
-That one sounded like it was leaning towards the hippie, but it was about to get better!
+That one sounded like it was leaning towards the hippie, but it was about to get better.

 “You're going to have two girls and a boy, then?”
 I asked, but he was now on too much of a roll to be distracted with mere questions.

-"And a boy will be...
-'Huggy'!"
+“And a boy will be...
+Huggy!”

-Well, (ahem) let's hope his wife helps him with the name for that last one!
+Well, (ahem) let's hope his wife helps him with the name for that last one.

 Talena Winters

-I help readers, writers, and brands elevate the ordinary and make magic with words.
+I make magic with words.
 And I drink tea.
 A lot of tea.

 Previous